Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 - Spike flips after he is discovered and punished for cheating and thinks that Max my lose.
 - At first they fight solo in space as only one cybervator is granted the oportuinty to defend and fight with a satellite cyber.beast.
 In cyberspace they fight and aganist eachother and other cyber.beast inorder to rasie their ranking in hopes of taking the place of that satellites current cyber.fighter/champion.

+- Cybervators fight solo in the lead up to the championships.
+On the other hand Eclipse instead aids each other on the road to the CNS championships.
+Cybervators avoid this stratagey not because they think it is unsporting but rather because of greed as they would have to share the wealth power or even fame.
+Eclipse exploits this enabling them to mine more and stronger Cyber.Beast than others.
+This allows weaker Cybervators to take the back set slowing gaining experence and lowers the risk of losing a cyber.beast having to start over.
+Although this could also mean an unexperinced cyber.fighter could end up in the championship.
+This why Airiona and Aarock trains Max

+- Although Cybervators team up in the championships they dont exhibit team work as they are all working to be selected to the championships and will only comepete out of greed

 - All of the cybervators that join Max's team displays greed in one way or another

 	Airiona greed manifest in her stealing cyber.beast from other other cybervator before they have a chance to extract its core.
 She does this even though she is not the one that fights it.